Editor's note: Some of the included videos are not safe for work.

 Amobi, who hails from a creative musical family, says he doesn’t think rappers can make it from here because “there’s too much beef and segregation amongst ourselves.”

 “I’ve seen fans from Creighton Court not fuck with the most popular rappers from Broad Rock simply because the star from Creighton is in a feud with the South Side superstar,” he says.
 “I created the Clash Party showcase to try to help break down those barriers and it has helped tremendously, but we have a ways to go.”

-More of an entrepreneur, Amobi also runs 2 Dope 2 B Local showcase, hiring a credible judge and giving $350 to the winner, and recently established the I’m Radio Ready showcase with the winner getting his or her single played on 106.5 The Beat, as well as an interview with DJ Kay Lyke.
+An entrepreneur, Amobi also runs 2 Dope 2 B Local showcase, hiring a credible judge and giving $350 to the winner, and recently he established the I’m Radio Ready showcase with the winner getting his or her single played on 106.5 The Beat, as well as an interview with DJ Kay Lyke.

-One person already working on this is instrumentalist Ohbliv, who says he’s looking at ways to create historically themed works under the alias Dark Twain, compositions that deal with Richmond’s painful history.
+One person already working on this is instrumentalist Ohbliv, who says he’s looking at ways to create historically themed works under the alias Dark Twain, compositions that would deal with Richmond’s dark and painful past.

-And when it comes to the members of a young rising group such as Divine Council, most recent on the national scene’s radar, don’t think they hate Richmond as much as it sounds — or that they’re unmotivated to embrace their hometown.
+And when it comes to the members of a rising group such as Divine Council, the most recent to grab national attention, don’t think they hate Richmond as much as it sounds.
+Or that they’re unmotivated to embrace their hometown.

 “Just because Richmond don’t show us no love, doesn’t mean we don’t want that shit,” Silk says.
 “At the end of the day, Richmond made us who we are.”
 S